DanielNT/ALTranslationCenter/README.md

 - Can translate .xlf files created with extension with invalid filenames characters (like ":").

 ## Known Issues
-- May not work with old versions of AL Language extension (prior to v4.0.182565).
+- May not work with old versions of AL Language extension (lower than v4.0.182565).
 - You can report an issue at https://github.com/DanielNT/ALTranslationCenter/issues.